-Business intelligence applications are in the front of demanding technologies.
-Companies need technology to adapt to changing requirements, to deal with a rich amount of data, to get correct information, to analyze data, and finally to quickly support decision-makers.
-Developing a Business Intelligence (BI) application can be defined as a short-delivering software application.
+Business Intelligence has become the front of demanding technologies.
+The large or midsize companies need technology to adapt to changing requirements, to deal with a rich amount of data; to get correct information, to analyze data, and finally to quickly support decision makers.
+Developing an agile BI application can be defined as a short-delivering software application.
 This process is based on frequently adapting to changing requirements, involving customer participation, and delivering high-quality applications.
 Agile teams need a set of reliable metrics to measure their performance at different three levels: functionality, content, and scalability.
-This paper proposes Goal Question Agility Metrics (GQAM) that can be used in measuring the performance of agile teams working in developing business intelligence applications.
-GQAM is based on the Goal Question Metrics (GQM) method that was developed by Victor Basili in 1994 [19].
-In addition, GQAM depends on agile and BI concepts.
+This paper proposes Goal Question Agility Metrics that can be used in measuring the performance of agile teams working in developing business intelligence applications.
+Goal Question Agility Metrics is based on the Goal Question Metrics method that was developed by Victor Basili in 1994 [19].
+In addition, Goal Question Agility Metrics depend on agile and BI concepts.
 GQAM proposes a set of metrics that are used to measure performance.
 The GQAM will be subjected to experiments using a real data set in the future.

-Keywords:

-Team Performance, Business Intelligence, Software Application, Goal Question Metrics.
+Keywords: Business Intelligence; Software Application; Agile Methods; Goal Question Metrics; Team Performance.